getreu/tp-note/docs/source/tpnote--manpage.md

         09_02-Notes
         09.09-Notes

-When _Tp-Note_ creates a new note, it prepends automatically a *chronological sort tag* of today.
+When _Tp-Note_ creates a new note, it will automatically prepend a *chronological sort tag* of today.
 The '`{{ fm_title }}`' part is usually derived from the parent directory name omitting its own *sort tag*.